up42/docs/README.md

 ## TODO

- 1. Expand the API documentation.
-Currently we only have how to get the token given the project key.
-We need to add how to do CRUD operations on workflows and jobs.
- 2. The API specification is very incomplete.
-It lacks headers, example values for requests and responses.
+ 1. The API specification is basically empty.
+Starting from scratch.
- 3. Provide a tl;dr kind of thing for people want to run workflows/jobs from the API at scale without learning the basic concepts.
+ 2. Add example on how to run a job in `DRY_RUN` mode.
- 4. Fix the broken link to the STAC spec.
+ 3. Fix the broken link to the STAC spec.
 This requires rewriting since the filters no longer have a dedicated file in the spec.
- 5. Move all code examples to github with a MIT license.
+ 4. Move all code examples to github with a MIT license.
 Becoming part of our FLOSS offerings.